 The 25th United Nations Climate Change conference COP25 was held in Madrid and ran from December 2nd to December 13th, 2019.
-While largely regarded as an unsuccessful conference, the European Union launched its most ambitious plan, 'The European Green New Deal' which aims to lower CO2 emissions to zero by 2050.
-The deal includes proposals to reduce emissions from the transport, agriculture and energy sectors and will affect the technology chemicals, textiles, cement and steel industries.
+The main outcome from the conference was the launch by the European Union (EU) of the 'The European Green New Deal'.
+The deal sets out the EUs commitments to tackle climate and environmental related challenges and includes proposals to reduce emissions from the transport, agriculture and energy sectors.
 Measures such as fines and pay-outs by member states who rely on coal power will be in place to encourage the switch to renewable clean energies such as wind.
-On the 4th of March 2020, the European Commission put forward the proposal for a European climate law.
-This aims to establish the framework for achieving EU climate neutrality.
-It aims to provide a direction by setting a pathway to climate neutrality and to this end, aims to set in legislation the EU's 2050 climate-neutrality objective.
-If accepted, this climate law will likely be implemented in 2021.
+The European Commission adopted a legislative proposal for a European Climate Law in March 2020 turning the political agreement of the new deal into a political commitment.
+This law has set the objective for the EU to become climate-neutral by 2050 and has established a framework for achieving that objective.
+An agreement on the law is expected by April 2021.
 Decisions regarding the global carbon market were postponed until the next Climate Conference (COP26) which will be held in Glasgow in November 2021.